MartianTribe/freewheel/freewheel.md

 # Freewheel Guide for Premium Long-Form Video

 As with DFP for digital ads, ad ops will need to configure their `Freewheel server account` so that the server can provide the correct creatives for the video player.
-If you do not have an account visit [[https://www.freewheel.tv]{.underline}](https://www.freewheel.tv) to create one.
+If you do not have an account visit [[https://www.freewheel.tv](https://www.freewheel.tv) to create one.

-Once your account is set up log in to the `Freewheel site`.
+Once your account is set up log in to the [Freewheel site](https://mrm.freewheel.tv/system/account/login).

 You will be presented with a dashboard area.
 Click on either the `Advertising button` in the top navigation bar or the `Campaign link` in the main body.